 The TILA defines what information must be disclosed to consumers who are being offered credit products, including personal credit cards and loans.
-The law doesn't allow to business or commercial credit cards and loans.
+It also covers whether disclosures must be included in advertising for credit products when lenders use certain triggering terms.
+The law applies to business or commercial credit cards and loans.
 Under the TILA, the lender must disclose:

-These details not only have to be presented to the consumer before he signs for the credit, but must also plainly appear on billing statements.
+These details not only have to be presented to the consumer before they sign for the credit but must also plainly appear on billing statements.

 Over the years, amendments have been made to the TILA so that it continues to protect consumers.
 In 2009, the Credit CARD Act made significant changes to the law requiring credit card issuers to disclose pricing information for credit products when issuing new credit cards.
 Other requirements under the Credit CARD Act include: